pokergeist/Utility-Boards/Heater-Control/boards/sensor/README.md

 The old Dallas Semi DS18x20 1-Wire Temperature sensor has fallen out of favor and is becoming increasingly rare and costly.
 Items to consider regarding the Digi-Key search results linked to above:

 * The MAX31820  sensors are cheaper but the DS18(b)20/20 has better accuracy from +10°C to -10°C.
-* These offer 11 or 12-bit accuracy - I'm only using 10.
+* These offer 11 or 12-bit precision - I'm only using 10-bits.

 You can probably source the DS18B20 sensors cheaper on eBay or [AllElectronics.com](https://www.allelectronics.com/item/ds18b20/digital-temperature-sensor/1.html).